AmberOlivia/Note-for-R3LIVE/README.md

 ### LiDAR and camera extrinsic calibration (spatial syncronization)

 Use calibration tool: [livox_camera_calib](https://github.com/hku-mars/livox_camera_calib)
-Collecting image using ZED_explorer app.
-Cut the image to get left and right image view(python in colab), convert image format to cv8uc3 or cv8uc1.
+1. Collecting image using ZED_explorer app.
+Cut the image to get left and right image view(python in colab), convert image format to cv8uc3 or cv8uc1(required image format for R3LIVE).

-Record rosbag with:
+2. Record rosbag with:
 ```
 roslaunch livox_ros_driver livox_lidar_msg.launch
 roslaunch zed_wrapper zed2i.launch
 rosbag record -O 0.bag /livox/lidar /livox/imu /zed2i/zed_node/left/image_rect_color/compressed
 ```
+3. For each image, record a 10 seconds rosbag with the fixed setting of camera and LiDAR.
+**Calibration shows a good result in a staircase or corridor scenario, with explicit edges to be detected.

+The extrinsic matrix will be saved after calibration.
+This matrix should be inversed before using in R3LIVE application, but for orthogonal matrix, just get its transpose of R. For T, use the last column of the extrinsic matrix output after the joint calibration.(Actually, just use default values will get a good result.)

 Use `livox_ros_msg.launch` will ensure the /livox/lidar topic message type: /livox_ros_driver/CustomMsg, but cannot visualize in rviz.
 Use `roslaunch livox_ros_driver livox_lidar_rviz.launch` for rviz visualization.
 Check rosbag with `rosbag info 0.bag`.